dscho/pagefind-xkcd-demo/content/comics/2018-3-23-personal-data.md

 ---
 [Cueball is talking to Ponytail and White Hat.
 Both of them are looking at Cueball.]

 Cueball: Everyone keeps talking about "personal data."
-To be honest, I don't really know what it is.
+To be honest, I don't really know what it *is*.

 Cueball: I mean, I understand the idea and know it's a thing I should protect.
 But it's so... abstract.